 - Official Version

-(11) Belief, Faith, and Hope: On the Rationality of Long-Term Commitment.
-Forthcoming in Mind.
+(14) Belief, Faith, and Hope: On the Rationality of Long-Term Commitment.
+(2021).
+Mind.
+130(517): 35–57.

 I examine three attitudes: belief, faith, and hope.
 I argue that all three attitudes can play the same role in rationalizing action.
 First, I explain two models of rational action – the decision-theory model and the belief-desire model.
 Both models entail there are two components of rational action: an epistemic component and an affective component.
 Then, using this framework, I show how belief, faith, and hope that p can all make it rational to accept, or act as if, p.
 I conclude by showing how my picture can explain how action-oriented commitments can be rational over time, both in the face of counterevidence and in the face of waning affections.